easymorph/server-cmd/README.md

 ```

-#### Download file
+#### Download a file
-This command will download one single file from server
+This command will download one single file from server.

 If local file already exists, you will be prompted to overwrite it.
 Notice, that when you are using a redirected output (e.g. to the file) and local file already exists, download will fail.